 On September 26, 2013, the Company entered into a Credit Agreement (the "Credit Agreement") with several banks (the "Lenders").
 Bank of America, N.A. ("Bank of America") is the administrative agent, and lead lender of this Revolving Credit Facility.
-The Credit Agreement provides for a five-year revolving credit facility of \$100.0 million, which includes a \$10.0 million sublimit for issuance of standby letters of credit, a \$10.0 million sublimit for swing line loans and a \$10.0 million sublimit for alternative currency lending.
+The Credit Agreement provides for a five-year revolving credit facility of \$100.0 million, which includes a \$10.0 million sublimit for issuance of standby letters of credit, a \$10 million sublimit for swing line loans and a \$10.0 million sublimit for alternative currency lending.
 The maturity date of the Credit Agreement is September 26, 2018.
-The Credit Agreement also contains an expansion option permitting the Company to request an increase of the credit facility up to an aggregate additional \$50.0 million, subject to certain conditions.
-Borrowings under the Revolving Credit Facility shall be used towards working capital and other general corporate purposes as well as for the issuance of letters of credit.
-On June 23, 2014, the Company executed the First Amendment to the Credit Agreement.
-This amendment reset the equity repurchase limit to \$50.0 million and permits the Company to repurchase equity interests in the Company outside the \$50.0 million limit during the remainder of the five-year revolver term, provided that certain financial thresholds are met.
+The Credit Agreement also contains an expansion option permitting the Company to request an increase of the credit facility up to an aggregate additional \$50 million, subject to certain conditions.
+Borrowings under the Revolving Credit Facility shall be used towards working capital and other general corporate purposes as well as for the issuance of letters of credit, and the repurchase of equity interests in the Company not to exceed \$50 million during the five-year revolver term.
+Pursuant to the Credit Agreement, the obligations under the Revolving Credit Facility are secured by a security interest in substantially all of the Company's cash and cash equivalents.